 The Oklahoma Historical Records Advisory Board (OHRAB), administered by ODL, applies for the biennial State Board Programming Grant from the National Historical Publications and Records Commission (NHPRC).
 These grants fund projects in the state that promote access to historical records and primary sources to encourage a greater understanding of our democracy, history, and culture.
-Click here to see the most recent completed report—covering OHRABs use of the 2016-2017 grant of $80,000.
+Click here to see the most recent completed report—covering OHRABs use of the two-year grant of $80,000.

 Social Media Policy

 The Oklahoma Department of Libraries follows the Office of Management and Enterprise Service’s Social Media and Networking Policy Standards developed for all state agencies.

 The Oklahoma Department of Libraries may collect personally identifiable data in the course of its duties, as supplied by employees, patrons, grantees, licensees, vendors, or other individuals doing business with or interacting with the agency.
 “Personally identifiable data” means information which can identify an individual including, but not limited to, name, birth date, place of birth, mother’s maiden name, biometric records, Social Security number, official state- or government-issued driver license or identification number, alien registration number, government passport number, employer or taxpayer identification number, or any other information that is linked or linkable to an individual, such as medical, educational, financial, or employment information.
 74 O.S., § 3106.4.
 Personally identifiable data is stored securely in accordance with Oklahoma law, as well as the State of Oklahoma’s Information Security Policies, Procedures, and Guidelines, available at Policy, Standards & Publications (oklahoma.gov).